-The open market value of the asset in its existing use, less the expenses to be incurred in realising the asset.
+The open market value of the asset in its existing use (or open market value in the case of non-operational assets), less the expenses to be incurred in realising the asset.

 National Non-Domestic Rates (NNDR)

 NNDR Poundage is set annually by Central Government based on the assessed value of properties used for business purposes and is collected by charging authorities.
 The proceeds are redistributed by the Government in accordance with the new business rates retention scheme.